Written by Jesse Schmidt, Canada

 But what about the times when we trust strangers driving the bus, taxi, or train to take us from point A to B?
 In such cases, we trust them because of their track records or recommendations from others.
 That gives us enough knowledge about them to trust that they are reliable.

-So what hinders our trust in God?
+So what hinders our trust in God and how do we learn to develop trust in Him?
 Perhaps one truth that might be hard for us to grasp is that God allows both good and bad things to happen in our lives (Lamentations 3:38).
 If we know Him better, however, we will be able to see that this is how He works, and that He will still carry us through the bad times.

 Indeed, the Bible gives us many examples of people who underwent trials and difficulties even though they were godly and faithful.
 Job, for instance, suffered greatly from poverty, disease, and the loss of his entire family.
 He wrestled with his understanding of God and his suffering, yet he never stopped trusting in God (Job 13:15), and eventually, was rewarded with more than he could ever imagine.